flybywiresim/docs/docs/fbw-a32nx/support/performance-tips.md

 !!! warning "Disclaimer"

     This guide is for a simulator wide performance increase.
 Your results may vary depending on your hardware and other outside factors.
-This means you may experience no performance increase so please make a note of existing settings in case you need to revert.
+This means you may experience no performance increase, so please make a note of existing settings in case you need to revert.

 	**This guide is for Nvidia graphics cards only.**